 Software marketing is a whole different thing than product marketing.
 It’s much more difficult to visualize the product you want to sell.
 Thus I will give you an introduction on how you design a product you can’t touch based on our SDK.

 Especially the homepage plays an enormous role in the marketing process.
-I will discuss the three must haves for your homepage: The value of your product in one phrase, the target personas and the CTAs.
-Visual content, no matter if graphics, images or videos is a must to create a successful software marketing and I will tell you why.
+I will discuss the three must-haves for your homepage: The value of your product in one phrase, the target personas, and the CTAs.
+Visual content, no matter if graphics, images, or videos is a must to create successful software marketing and I will tell you why.

-Especially for a software provider the website is the most important “salesman” of the company.
+Especially for a software provider, the website is the most important “salesman” of the company and a key factor for software marketing in general.
 It’s important to think through every section regarding content and design.
-So the website is like a 3-seconds pitch with only one question left “Should I stay or should I go now?”.
+So the website is like a 3-seconds pitch with only one question left “Should I stay or should I go now?”

 These are the most important factors for a successful homepage: